 - If a reservation needs to be changed, the traveler will be responsible for the additional cost and any changes fees.

 - In accordance with Travel policy.
-Travelers will normally be reimbursed in accordance with the standard travel meal per diem schedule set forth.
+Travelers will normally be reimbursed up to the standard travel meal per diem schedule set forth by providing original receipts.

 - For those travel items approved for reimbursement, please retain and keep all receipts for hotel, airline ticket stubs, taxi/shuttle, registration fees, etc. Only the team mentor is allowed to rent a car when necessary.

 - Costs of alcoholic beverages will not be reimbursed.

 - Membership dues are the responsibility of the traveler.

 - Expense charges that occur during travel and are not pre-approved will be the responsibility of the traveler.

 - Damages to hotel rooms are the responsibility of the traveler.